SwastikSaha2002/Shopping-Website/README.md

-# Shopping-Website
-Simple webpage using css, java and html.
-Can add items to cart and remove items
+# Shopping web site - cart item using javascipt

+- ADD ITEMS TO CART - JAVASCRIPT PROJECT

+- Function that add item to the cart is coded in js/app.js